 BRENNAN ML, WRIGHT N, WAPENAAR W, JARRATT S, HOBSON-WEST P, RICHENS IF, KALER J, BUCHANAN H, HUXLEY JN and O'CONNOR HM, 2016.
 Exploring Attitudes and Beliefs towards Implementing Cattle Disease Prevention and Control Measures: A Qualitative Study with Dairy Farmers in Great Britain.
 Animals : an open access journal from MDPI.
 6(10),

-Wendela focuses her research on the following 3 areas: bovine infectious disease and vaccination, bovine reproduction and obstetrics, and knowledge transfer.
-She also collaborates with other researchers to promote evidence based veterinary medicine and educational research.
+Wendela focuses her research on the following 3 areas: bovine infectious disease and vaccination, bovine reproduction and obstetrics, knowledge transfer and farm animal education.
+She also collaborates with other researchers to promote evidence based veterinary medicine.
 Further information or copies of reports, projects, or papers are available on request.

 - Bovine infectious diseases